-- Expy: Started out as this for Peach, but has since changed into a very different character.
+- Expy: Started out as this for Peach, right down to being a damsel in her debut game, but has since changed into a very different character.

-- Flower Motifs: Contrasts to Peach's heart powers.
+- Flower Motifs: As a counterpart to Peach's heart motifs.

 - Heroes Want Redheads: Luigi is confirmed to have a crush on her, though he doesn't appear to have any intention to act on it.